Deltares/hydromt/docs/user_guide/data_overview.rst

 Finally the CLI also provides a lightweight command to check your files for compliance without having to build the model.
-Note that this does not yet validate the data specified, but only the syntax of the files themselfes.
+Note that this does not yet validate the data specified, but only the syntax of the files themselves.
-However, we do plan to expand it's functionality over time.
+However, we do plan to expand its functionality over time.
 It can be use for example like so:

 .. code-block:: console